By: Raymond J. Kotwicki, MD, MPH, Charles B. West Chief Medical Officer

 The treatment team at Skyland Trail uses two evidence-based therapeutic models as the basis for treatment for individuals with psychosis.
 The first therapeutic model is reality testing.
-Reality testing involves gathering data to confirm or refute your beliefs so that you can test ideas and label them as real or not real.
-Patients are encouraged to collect data – ask trusted friends or family members, consider related events that happened to you or other people in the past, etc. – and then compare what the data say with your internal thoughts and perceptions.
+Reality testing involves gathering data to confirm or refute beliefs so that one can test ideas and label them as real or not real.
+Patients are encouraged to collect data by asking trusted friends or family members, consider related events that occurred previously, and so on.
+Then individuals can compare what the data says in context with internal thoughts and perceptions.
 Over time, patients can learn to recognize thoughts and perceptions that are not real and use appropriate skills to respond to them.

-The second is a type of Cognitive Behavioral Therapy, or CBT, that targets symptoms of psychosis.
+The second evidence-based treatment model is a type of Cognitive Behavioral Therapy (CBT) that targets symptoms of psychosis.
 Therapeutic work is focused on thought control and behavior regulation with a component of reality testing.

-Insight-oriented therapies – that ask patients to consider how events or patterns from their childhood or early adulthood have shaped how they see the world or their current approach to relationships – are typically not effective for patients with acute psychosis.
+Insight-oriented therapies, which ask patients to consider how events or patterns from their childhood or early adulthood have shaped how they see the world or their current approach to relationships, are typically not effective for patients with acute psychosis.